hamlibdk/HAMLIB-SDK/README.md

 ## Upgrades
 ************************************************************************************

-The [JTSDK64-Base-3.2.0][] has been reported to work satisfactorily when deployed over the top of earlier kits.
+The [JTSDK64-Base-3.2.1][] can be installed over the top of previous kits - yet it is highly recommended that one start from scratch.

-**It is recommended that this kit is deployed into Virtual Machines (see "Deployment" section).**
+** `It is recommended that kits are deployed into Virtual machines (see "Deployment" section).` **

-**It is recommended that new kits be new, fresh installations.**
+It is highly recommended that a new, fresh deployment be considered with each new base package release.

+You can keep old deployment(s) by closing all open environment windows and renaming the deployment folder (i.e. **C:\JTSDK64-Tools** to **C:\JTSDK64-Tools-Old**)

+If you need to revert back to your old deployment then all you need do is rename that folder back to its original filename (i.e. **C:\JTSDK64-Tools-Old** back to **C:\JTSDK64-Tools**)

 ************************************************************************************
 ## Maintenance Updates: "Tools" Packages